 I audited the portal and interviewed account managers, customer support, and escalation teams to understand how they actually worked.
 Two moments stood out as the clearest signal of how broken the experience was:

-Support reps were asking advertisers to take screenshots of their own screens and send them over, because there was no way to see what the advertiser was seeing from the admin side.
-Others had started creating dummy advertiser accounts just to recreate issues and understand what was happening.
-These were workarounds, not edge cases.
+Asking advertisers to take screenshots of their own screens and send them over — because there was no way to see the advertiser's view from the admin side.

 The old admin portal had this right: start with an advertiser, then tab through their campaigns, users, and creatives.
 The new portal had thrown out that model in favor of consistency with the advertiser-facing interface.
 My job was to bring it back, updated for the features that now existed.